60 Pages Posted: 30 Aug 2016 Last revised: 13 Jun 2017

-This study uses financial data to measure trade induced productivity change and assess its effects on macroeconomic dynamics and equity returns.
-I find that trade induced productivity change leads to high marginal wealth states since, in short-run, economy reallocates resources from consumption towards exports and investment.
-Assets with high sensitivity to the shock have lower expected returns since they deliver high returns when consumption is dear for investors.
-The negative risk premium is stronger within larger firms and high investment firms.
-I also show that trade induced productivity contributes to economic growth, especially in the case of limited foreign import competition.
+This study proposes a novel measure of trade induced productivity change and assesses its implications on macroeconomic dynamics and equity returns.
+Trade induced productivity leads to low consumption states since, in the short-run, resources are reallocated from consumption towards exports and investment.
+The decrease in terms-of-trade exacerbates the short-term effects on consumption.
+Assets with high sensitivity to the shock have lower expected returns since their payoffs co-vary negatively with investor's consumption.
+I show that the negative premium is stronger among high investment firms.
+Risk premium associated with the shock is robust to the inclusion of a multitude of other factors.

 Keywords: factor model, asset pricing model, TMN returns, Trade Induced Productivity Change